Art Course Offerings

 This studio course explores website design and production.
 It includes preparing web graphics, designing and assembling web pages, and publication of websites.
 It covers terminology and current topics associated with the Iinternet, web design and web publishing.
 Prerequisite: ART 350.

 Specially qualified students under the guidance of an instructor may study various aspects of art.
 Note: this course may not be used to replace the 400-level studio requirement.
 Prerequisites: instructor’s consent and approval by associate dean of visual and performing arts.

 ART 494 Internship

 This internship experience allows students to apply their studies in a supervised work situation.
-Students benefit from an inside look at different kinds of corporations and agencies, a chance to work in their field of study, and acquired experience with projects and technologies that reflect the applied sector.
+Students benefit from an inside look at different kinds of corporations and agencies, a chance to work in their field of study, and to gain experience with projects and technologies that reflect the applied sector.
 Prerequisites: junior/senior standing and instructor’s consent.

-ART 499 Senior Art Review (0 credits)
+ART 499 Senior Art Capstone (Required for all majors) (0 credits)

 The senior art capstone emphasizes studio and professional practice, art theory and critical research.
 Students refine recent work and develop new work in preparation for the Senior Art Exhibition, which is the culminating experience of the art major.
 Students are introduced to professional practice skills: planning, marketing and promoting artwork, documenting work and preparing materials for grants, and scholarship and residency applications.
 Students learn to develop an artist talk, portfolio, biography, artist’s statement and curriculum vitae.
 Senior year.